Heat capacity: Calculating C_{p} and C_{V} for an ideal gas

 where $N_f$ is the number of degrees of freedom of each individual particle in the gas, and $N_i = N_f - 3$ is the number of internal degrees of freedom, where the number 3 comes from the three translational degrees of freedom (for a gas in 3D space).
 This means that a monoatomic ideal gas (with zero internal degrees of freedom) will have isochoric heat capacity $C_v = \frac{3nR}{2}$.

 At constant temperature (Isothermal process)

 No change in internal energy (as the temperature of the system is constant throughout the process) leads to only work done by the total supplied heat, and thus an infinite amount of heat is required to increase the temperature of the system by a unit temperature, leading to infinite or undefined heat capacity of the system.

 At the time of phase change (Phase transition)

 Heat capacity of a system undergoing phase transition is infinite, because the heat is utilized in changing the state of the material rather than raising the overall temperature.

+Calculating changes in entropy using heat capacity

+The change in entropy of a system is generally not easy to measure directly, and hence it is common to measure the isobaric and isochoric heat capacities as functions of temperature, which are much easier to measure, allowing the change in entropy to be calculated as follows: